 Truth be told, the awning can be a wonderful accessory in the right conditions.
 It provides plentiful amounts of shade where no trees exist, offers an effective barrier against rain, and can provide an extra layer of privacy.
 It’s also a great way to expand the “living space” of your camper.
 All of us have enjoyed the shade that awnings provide whether it’s at home or mounted on the side of a friend’s recreational vehicle, but don’t let that fool you or lull you into a false sense of security.
-If you like to boondock, and most of us truck camper owners do, you’ll be exposing your rig, and by extension your awning, to fierce and sudden winds.
+If you like to boondock—and most of us truck camper owners do—you’ll be exposing your rig, and by extension your awning, to fierce and sudden winds.
 If you’re lucky, you’ll avoid damage to your awning and your camper, but this will only lead to further use and flirtations with disaster.
 Just ask Josh and Amy.
 They’ll tell you.
 They keep using their awning and it keeps getting damaged.

 So what makes the truck camper unsuitable for awning use?
 Two things—the truck camper’s size and height.
 The truck camper’s diminutive size limits an awning’s length between 7 and 14 feet compared to the typical motorhome awning which is typically 25 feet long and sometimes longer.
 Not only that, the truck camper awning is located much higher from the ground as a result of where the camper is mounted.
-The results in an additional 2 to 4 feet depending on the size of the truck and the camper’s design (the floor on some campers, like those made by Host, is actually located above the bed rails of the truck).
+This results in an additional height between 2 to 4 feet depending on the truck and the camper’s design (the floor on some campers, like those made by Host, is actually located above the bed rails of the truck).
 This additional height not only reduces the amount of shade that the awning can provide, but it also makes it prone to catching heavy winds that can rip and/or carry it away.
 Mariners who own sailboats can appreciate the force of such winds.
 The additional height of a truck camper awning also makes it more difficult to deploy and put away.